Are Clipless Pedals Worth It? 3 Reasons Why You Should Consider Them

 Other Injury Prevention

-Flat pedals usually come with pins that can cause shin injuries when you misstep the pedal.
+Flat pedals usually have pins that can cause shin injuries when you misstep them.
 These are pretty rare with clipless pedals.

 A professional bike fitter I talked with during my bike fit confirmed that a fixed feet position helps prevent injuries if you have correctly set your bike, like its saddle height, the position of your cleats, etc.